Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Discussion

-The reverberating regime harnesses benefits associated with criticality, and it unifies both types of in vivo results: For experiments on awake animals, spike-based studies indicate subcritical dynamics.
-While coarse measures produce power laws that indicate criticality, with this study we showed that they cannot distinguish critical from subcritical dynamics.
-Consistent with both, a brain that operates in a regime \Ldash as opposed to a fixed dynamic state \Rdash can flexibly tune response properties.
-In particular, the reverberating regime covers a specific range of dynamics in the vicinity of the critical point, where small changes in effective synaptic strength cause major changes in response properties.
-Hence, the reverberating regime is an ideal baseline~\cite{Wilting2018} from which brain areas or neural circuits can adapt to meet task demands~\cite{Fox2005, Priesemann2013, Hellyer2016, Shew2015, Simola2017, Deco2011d, Hahn2017,Tomen2014}.
+Lastly, our results might offer a solution to resolve an inconsistency between avalanche distributions that derive from spikes vs.~LFP-like sampling: For experiments on awake animals, spike-based studies typically indicate subcritical dynamics.
+Although coarse measures typically produce power laws that indicate criticality, in this work we showed that they might cloud the difference between critical and subcritical dynamics.
+Consistent with both, a brain that operates in a \textit{near}-critical regime \Ldash as opposed to a fixed dynamic state \Rdash could harness benefits associated with criticality while flexibly tuning its response properties~\cite{Fox2005, Priesemann2013, Hellyer2016, Shew2015, Simola2017, Deco2011d, Hahn2017,Tomen2014}.

-In conclusion, our results methodically separate sampling effects from the underlying dynamic state.
-They overcome the discrepancy between the coarse-sampled and sub-sampled results of neuronal avalanches from awake animals.
-By offering a solution to a long-standing (critical) point of conflict, we hope to move beyond just describing a system as critical or not, and appreciate the richness of dynamic states around criticality.